temporalio/sdk-dotnet/README.md

 A time-skipping `Temporalio.Testing.WorkflowEnvironment` can be started via `StartTimeSkippingAsync` which is a reimplementation of the Temporal server with special time skipping capabilities.
 This too lazily downloads the process to run when first called.
+Note, this class is not thread safe nor safe for use with independent tests.
+It can be reused, but only for one test at a time because time skipping is locked/unlocked at the environment level.

 ##### Automatic Time Skipping